SciML/NBodySimulator.jl/docs/src/index.md

 sim_result = run_simulation(simulation, VelocityVerlet(), dt = τ)
 ```
 ## Molecular Dynamics (MD)
-NBodySimulator allows one to conduct molecular dynamic simulations for the Lennard-Jones liquids, SPC/Fw model of water, and other molecular systems thanks to implementations of basic interaction potentials between atoms and molecules:
+NBodySimulator allows one to conduct molecular dynamic simulations for the Lennard-Jones liquids, the SPC/Fw model of water, and other molecular systems thanks to implementations of basic interaction potentials between atoms and molecules:
   - Lennard-Jones
   - electrostatic and magnetostatic
   - harmonic bonds
   - harmonic valence angle generated by pairs of bonds
 The comprehensive examples of liquid argon and water simulations can be found in the `examples` folder.
 Here only the basic principles of the molecular dynamics simulations using NBodySimulator are presented using liquid argon as a classical MD system for beginners.
-First, one needs to define parameters of the simulation:
+First, one needs to define the parameters of the simulation:
 ```julia
 T = 120.0 # °K
 T0 = 90.0 # °K